-FOR THE HEALTH AND SAFETY OF OUR CUSTOMERS AND EMPLOYEES, GRU HAS PAUSED SOME NON-CRITICAL SERVICES THAT REQUIRE GRU EMPLOYEES TO ENTER HOMES.
-PLEASE CALL 352-334-3434 WITH QUESTIONS ABOUT SPECIFIC SERVICES.
+FOR THE HEALTH AND SAFETY OF OUR CUSTOMERS AND EMPLOYEES, GRU HAS PAUSED SOME NON-CRITICAL SERVICES THAT REQUIRE GRU EMPLOYEES TO ENTER HOMES, INCLUDING ENERGY SURVEYS.
+GRU HAS ALSO TEMPORARILY SUSPENDED ITS LEEPPlus PROGRAM.
+PLEASE CALL 352-334-3434 WITH QUESTIONS ABOUT OTHER SERVICES.

 Free Home Upgrades Available